-If you are not a member, visit MedMutual.com and click Find a Doctor to see what networks and providers are available to you based on the type of plan you need.
+If you are not a member, visit MedMutual.com and choose Find a Provider at the top of the page to see what networks and providers are available to you.

-"What happens if I don't go to doctors or health providers in my plan's network?"
+What happens if I don't go to doctors or health providers in my plan's network?